 Imagine my surprise.
 Certainly, I had never encountered a carving stone such as this.
 And what where all of those big chunks of rock seemingly floating along a liquid-looking vein of toothpaste?
 Turns out, the big chunks of grayish stuff is, if you can believe this… cooled magma.
 Not lava, as from a volcano whereby it is already cooling down and full of air – pumice in other words.
 No, no, no. This is an altogether different animal indeed.
 For what you are looking at is actual MAGMA, from deep within the Earth’s core.
 Only much later would I learn that it was this very intrusion that would be responsible for Colorado Yule marble’s claim to fame as one of the very few Contact Metamorphosed marbles in the world – hence the exquisite carving qualities that I now take routinely for granted.
 Back then, however, it was all such a mystery, and teasing out her secrets came with more than a little frustration along the way.
 But eventually I began to understand that, unlike my familiar limestones, marble, under any and all circumstances, is the boss.
 In my case her name was Mable, Spirit of the Stone.

 For me, Mabel (above) has everything that embodies the essence of my Collection Series Marble Sculpture.
-Full name; Mabel, Spirit of the Stone, is tough as nails, free as a bird, and sleek as a model.
+She’s as tough as nails, free as a bird, and sleek as a model.
 Both the challenge she presented in her carving, and the features presented upon her completion, served to outline and identify both the astonishing quality and durability of the stone, and the seemingly endless possibilities that these rare qualities would present.
 In other words, my career as a sculptor – and one with an original portfolio – had begun.

 The name ‘Curvilinear’, as a term to describe my new style of carving, would arrive at a later date, but from this point on I knew that by splitting and carving this strange Yule marble, I could steer a whole new approach within the world of marble sculpture.
 Without the incredible properties of this gorgeous stone I could never even conceive the creation of large scale stone sculpture that I, and anyone matching my strength (which is not exceptional in itself) can easily pick up and move around.
 “Light, portable and carved for full immersion in the real world” is my slogan, and I’m sticking with it, for when all is said and done, it really is.